sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --browsertime.firefox.disableTrackingProtection, --firefox.disableTrackingProtection            Disable Tracking Protection.  [boolean] [default: true]
       --browsertime.firefox.android.package, --firefox.android.package                                Run Firefox or a GeckoView-consuming App on your Android device.
 Set to org.mozilla.geckoview_example for default Firefox version.
 You need to have adb installed to make this work.
       --browsertime.firefox.android.activity, --firefox.android.activity                              Name of the Activity hosting the GeckoView.
       --browsertime.firefox.android.deviceSerial, --firefox.android.deviceSerial                      Choose which device to use.
-If you do not set it, first device will be used.
+If you do not set it, first device will be used.  [string]
       --browsertime.firefox.android.intentArgument, --firefox.android.intentArgument                  Configure how the Android intent is launched.
 Passed through to `adb shell am start ...`; follow the format at https://developer.android.com/studio/command-line/adb#IntentSpec.
 To add multiple arguments, repeat --firefox.android.intentArgument once per argument.
       --browsertime.firefox.profileTemplate, --firefox.profileTemplate                                Profile template directory that will be cloned and used as the base of each profile each instance of Firefox is launched against.
 Use this to pre-populate databases with certificates, tracking protection lists, etc.
       --browsertime.firefox.collectMozLog, --firefox.collectMozLog                                    Collect the MOZ HTTP log  [boolean]